Healthcare / Life Sciences, Atlas Digital Amplifier, Medical Equipment, Prodigy Motion Boards

 This application is well suited for 2‐3 Prodigy® PCI Motion Boards and an ION® 500 Digital Drive.
 The ION Drive is used for spinning the centrifuge and the Prodigy Motion Boards for the 2‐ to 3‐axis arms and 1 rotor each, in the sample storage carousel, and incubator.
 This motion control architecture could be designed in several alternate ways depending on the machine’s requirements.
 A PCI, PC/104 or stand‐alone format could be chosen for the motion cards with each having advantages.
 If compact size is a consideration then the PC/104 format could reduce the overall control system size by using stacked motion cards mounted on the control system mother board.
 If a more distributed architecture is needed then the stand‐alone format can be used to mount the motion cards at the subsystems.

-Prodigy Motion Boards support multiple motor types, DC brush, brushless DC, and stepper, and also pulse & direction amplifiers.
+Prodigy Motion Boards support multiple motor types, including DC Brush, Brushless DC, and Stepper, and also pulse and direction amplifiers.
 Each axis on a card can be a different motor type.
 This allows for optimized motor selection in the system for both cost and performance.
-For example, in figure 1 the 2‐ to 3‐axis arm in the sample storage carousel and the incubator use step motors and the incubator and storage carousel rotors are brushless DC motors.
+For example, in Figure 1 the 2‐ to 3‐axis arm in the sample storage carousel and the incubator use step motors and the incubator and storage carousel rotors are brushless DC motors.

-All Prodigy Motion Boards and ION Digital Drives provide high-performance motion control supporting multiple motor types including DC brush, brushless DC, step, and microstepping motors, and are based on PMD’s Magellan® Motion Processor, which provides user‐selectable profile modes including S‐curve, trapezoidal, velocity contouring, and electronic gearing.
+All Prodigy Motion Boards and ION Digital Drives provide high-performance, reliable motion control support for multiple motor types including DC Brush, Brushless DC, Step, and Microstepping motors, and are based on our Magellan® Motion Processor, which provides user‐selectable profile modes including S‐curve, trapezoidal, velocity contouring, and electronic gearing.

-Contact our customer support team at +1 978.266.1210 for more information including details on Developer Kits and application support.
-We would like to assist you in improving your motion system.
+Please do not hesitate to contact us at +1 978.266.1210 for more information, including details on Developer& Kits which help you start fast and work quickly.
+We are always available to assist you in improving your motion control systems.